cyberchitta/llm-context.py/README.md

 ### Handling LLM File Requests

-When the LLM requests specific files:
+When the LLM encounters references to files that weren't included in the initial context, it may request to see their contents.
+To handle such requests:

 1. Copy the LLM's file request (typically in a markdown block) to your clipboard.
 2. Run `lc-clipfiles` to generate the content of the requested files.